manuelgon47/android-dev-challenge-compose-pupy-adoption/README.md

 Template repository for the Jetpack Compose [#AndroidDevChallenge](https://developer.android.com/dev-challenge).

+## Week #1 - Puppy adoption app
+Let’s start the #AndroidDevChallenge with a bang bark: build a puppy adoption app!
+The app should contain an overview screen that displays a list of puppies, and a detail screen showing each puppy's details.
+You have until March 2nd, 23:59 PST to submit your entry.
+2

+Your UI must be fully built in Compose.
+Your submission will only be judged based on your app’s UI layer.
+To help you with the implementation, check out the Compose documentation on layouts, lists, text and navigation.
+For some paws-on learning try out the Compose pathway, with codelabs covering several topics useful in completing this challenge.

+Are you a 🐱rather than a 🐶 person?
+Submissions for any type of pet adoption app are welcomed.

+We look forward to seeing what you build!

 ## Getting started
 Copy this repository by pressing the "Use this template" button in Github.
 Clone your repository and open it in the latest [Android Studio (Canary build)](https://developer.android.com/studio/preview).